Bryce is an Egypt enthusiast and loves writing about everything from costumes to the Pyramids of Giza.

 - Wig suppliers and theatrical supply sources are a good option for browsing Egyptian hairstyles or plain wigs to braid or style yourself.

 - Fabric vendors usually have unbleached linen and muslin and cords in a variety of colors and materials for making belts, trim and headdresses.
-Faux leather is an option for a soldier's costume or a Roman's, for a late period Egyptian costume, such as Caesar or Marc Antony.
+Faux leather is an option for a soldier's costume or a Roman's, for a late period Egyptian costumes, such as Caesar or Marc Antony.

 - Flea markets and online or offline shops that specialize in vintage goods can be a source for Egyptian-inspired accessories.
 The Egyptians have inspired jewelry and clothing fashions since ancient times.